 Did you know that you’d only earn about $8 in interest if you put $1,000 in a savings account for 10 years?
+Where to invest 1000?
 The national average interest rate for savings accounts is a measly 0.08%, which is a drop in the bucket compared to the potential returns you could get if you invested that money instead of leaving it in a regular savings account.

 Of course, the next option – Certificate of Deposit – isn’t much better, with current rates hovering around 1-2% for 24-48 month terms ($40 in interest for a $1,000 CD at 24 months or $82 for the same amount at 48 months).
 Savings accounts are good for having easily accessible cash in case of emergencies and CDs are useful for stable growth at a guaranteed rate of return, but neither of these options is ideal for maximizing your returns on investments.